dyhes/zulip/templates/zerver/help/email-notifications.md

 ### Hide message content

-For security or compliance reasons, you may want to hide the content of your Zulip messages from your email.
+For security or compliance reasons, you may want to hide the content of your Aloha messages from your email.
 Organization admins can do this at an [organization-wide level](/help/hide-message-content-in-emails), but you can also do this just for the messages you receive.